alfredscyriac/arogyam/README.md

   - Flagged ingredient highlighting

 - **Watchlist System**
-  - Automatic saving of unsafe products
-  - Watchlist history view
+  - Users have the option to save unsafe products to a watchlist for future reference
   - Add/remove functionality
-  - Product details display
+  - Product details displayed including image of product, product name, flagged ingredients, and date flagged

 ---
 ## Tech Stack

 ### Frontend
-- **React** with **Vite** for fast development
+- **React** with **Vite**
+- **Lucide** for icons
 - **Tailwind CSS** for styling
+- **Framer Motion** for animated sections
 - **Zustand** for state management
 - **react-qr-barcode-scanner** for barcode scanning
 - **React Router** for navigation